scaleway/serverless-functions-go/README.md

   to monitor your application.
 - **Build functions**: When your function is uploaded we build it in an environment that can be different than yours.
-Our build pipelines supports tons of different packages but sometimes it requires specific setup, as example if your function requires specific 3D system libraries from your GPU card provider.
-In case of deployment error please check help section.
+Our build pipelines supports tons of different packages but sometimes it requires specific setup, as example if your function requires specific 3D system
+If you have compatibility issues, please see the help section.

 ## 🛟 Help & support